Newex/FastSlugger/README.md

 Behind the scenes, this uses the package `AnyAscii` slugger, which also transliterates.

-The slug uses dashes to `separate-words` and makes all characters lowercase.
+This library then uses dashes to `separate-words` and makes all characters lowercase.
 Any punctuation, such as `#` or `.` are removed.
 Any consecutive dashes are squashed to a single dash.
 Any connector punctuation such as `‿` are converted to `_`.